Calculate Periodic Returns on an Investment

-A periodic return is defined as the return on any given period.
+A periodic return is referred to as the return on any given period.
 In finance, we always look at multiple periods rather one period.
 At times, we may look for any specific purpose but when we want to assess the performance of assets, what we do is to aggregate the performance over time.
 And in order to do that we need to aggregate information into statistics into measures that tell us something about the risk and return characteristics of different assets.
-Therefore, we are going to look at two different ways of calculating mean returns, and two different ways of assessing risk.
+Therefore, we will discuss here

 How to calculate Return?

 In order to calculate a return, we need two things.